I'm looking forward to helping you communicate in Italian

 I used to work from a hub in New York, in a booth meeting all standards.

 However, the 2020 Covid crisis has forced me to set up my own home office.

 I am thrilled to report that since March 2020, I've worked remotely at a countless high profile events, with great satisfaction an all sides.
 I am "certified" (= trained) on all of the most common platforms.

 I highly recommend RSI as solution for business continuity at the time of the coronavirus, and

 I'll be happy to consult with you to guide you through the most suitable option for your needs.

 This means that I will interpret in real time what you are saying or hearing.

 I will need equipment - headsets and a microphone for me, headsets for you.

-I can still do that, and set it up for you, as well - I collaborate with a number of good equipment agencies.
+I will be happy to help you rent that, as well - I collaborate with a number of good equipment agencies.